GreekPerspective/glem/README.md

 Example usage
 =============

-Glem comes with a pretrained model, based on lemmas chosen by humans, for Herodotus.
+Glem comes with a pretrained model, based on lemmas chosen by humans (in the UiO PROIEL project, PI: Dag Haug), for Herodotus.
 If you are inside the Lamachine environment (something like ```lamachine/bin/activate```), you can use it (with or without Frog) as follows:

 ```python glem.py -f input.txt -m herodotus```